•

 • Statistical Analysis:

 1. Statistical methods should be described in enough detail to allow a knowledgeable reader with access the original data to verify the reported results.
-Include the computer software used, and the alpha-level used for the determination of significance.
+Include the computer software used and the alpha-level used for the determination of significance.
+Also include an interpretation of effect size or secondary measure accompanying reported results.

 5. Results